Flood Warning issued for Linn, Livingston by NWS - News Break

 Flood Warning issued for Linn, Livingston by NWS

-Effective: 2021-06-26 21:26:00 CDT Expires: 2021-06-28 14:36:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Linn; Livingston The Flood Warning is extended for the following rivers in Missouri Grand River near Brunswick affecting Chariton and Carroll Counties.
-Grand River near Sumner affecting Linn MO, Chariton, Livingston and Carroll Counties.
-The Flood Warning is cancelled for the following rivers in Missouri Grand River near Gallatin affecting Daviess and Livingston Counties.
-The Flood Warning continues for the following rivers in Missouri Grand River near Chillicothe affecting Linn MO and Livingston Counties.
-The Flood Warning is now in effect until early Monday afternoon The Flood Warning continues for the Grand River near Chillicothe. * Until early Monday afternoon. * At 8:45 PM CDT Saturday the stage was 32.8 feet. * Flood stage is 24.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to fall below flood stage early tomorrow afternoon and continue falling to 4.7 feet Thursday evening. * Impact...At 24.0 feet, Low-lying cropland floods. * Impact...At 28.0 feet, Rural roads are under water.
-Fld Obs Forecasts Location Stg Stg Day/Time Sun Mon Tue 1am 1am 1am Grand River Chillicothe 24.0 32.8 Sat 8pm 31.6 17.4 10.4alerts.weather.gov
+Effective: 2021-06-26 00:22:00 CDT Expires: 2021-06-28 08:53:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Turn around, don`t drown when encountering flooded roads.
+Most flood deaths occur in vehicles.
+This product along with additional weather and stream information is available at www.weather.gov/kc/.
+Target Area: Linn; Livingston The Flood Warning is extended for the following rivers in Missouri Grand River near Chillicothe affecting Linn MO and Livingston Counties.
+The Flood Warning is now in effect until Monday morning The Flood Warning continues for the Grand River near Chillicothe. * Until Monday morning. * At 11:45 PM CDT Friday the stage was 32.8 feet. * Flood stage is 24.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to fall below flood stage tomorrow morning and continue falling to 7.8 feet Wednesday evening. * Impact...At 24.0 feet, Low-lying cropland floods. * Impact...At 28.0 feet, Rural roads are under water.
+Fld Obs Forecasts Location Stg Stg Day/Time Sat Sun Mon 1am 1am 1am Grand River Chillicothe 24.0 32.8 Fri 11pm 32.7 25.6 17.8alerts.weather.gov